 It is possible that other measures, such as scaled fat or residual fat, to quantify actual body condition may be more appropriate to reduce association with body length (Falk et al. 2017).
 Other factors to be considered are that celomic body fat stores may not be representative of total fat stores.
 Fat stores, particularly celomic fat stores, are depleted heavily as eggs are formed in female tegus (Meshaka et al. 2019).
 Body fat can be stored elsewhere including in muscle, liver and tail (Price 2017, Souza et al. 2004).
 We did not investigate the contribution of muscle, water, or other sources of matter to overall tegu body condition.
 The contribution of other tissue to body condition can be seen when comparing native and Florida tegu body condition relative to measure of actual fat and percent fat.
 The body condition of Florida tegus was found to be just as good as tegus captured in the native range, however, native tegus were shown to be larger, heavier, and fatter (Table 2-5).
 Other tissue and fat stores may contribute more to Florida tegu body condition than in native tegus, and that the same is true when comparing the body condition of male and female tegus in the Florida population.
 Future research should address the contribution of other fat stores and sources of body mass including contribution of reproductive cycle and stomach content to tegu body condition, as well as other measure of true body condition including residual fat, scaled fat, and dried fat weights.

-Tegus are a successful invasive species, particularly in South Florida, and populations exist throughout the state and in other southern states.
+Tegus are a successful invasive species, particularly in South Florida, and populations exist throughout the state and in other southern states (Enge 2019, Haro et al. 2020, Quinn et al. 2022).
 Tegus do not face harsh winters or extreme weather in South Florida compared to those witnessed in more northern counties and states.
 The body condition of tegus in South Florida may provide an indication of what “ideal” invasive tegu body condition looks like in optimal conditions.
-I would expect tegu body condition to decrease as tegus face cooler temperatures and drier environments.
+We would expect tegu body condition to decrease as tegus face cooler temperatures and drier environments.
 Body condition relates to reproductive success and dispersal, which can be relevant when assessing invasions in other parts of the state and country.
 Future research on the body condition of tegus should be considered to provide further insight and understanding of how tegus are responding physically to varying habitats, season, and environmental differences throughout their invasive and native range.

 Acknowledgements